Globally Solving Concave Quadratic Programs via Doubly Nonnegative Relaxation: Introduction

 \subsection{Background}

 We consider the following problem of maximizing a convex quadratic function over a polyhedral set:

-Here, is a convex quadratic function where $H\in \R^{n\times n}$ is a positive semidefinite matrix.
-The feasible region $\cF$ is a polyhedral set written in standard form:
+Here, is a convex quadratic function, where $Q\in \R^{k\times k}$ is a positive semidefinite matrix, $d\in \R^k$ is a vector and $\nu\in \R$ is a scalar.
+The feasible region $\cF$ is a polyhedral set written in the following form:

-where $A\in \R^{m\times n}$ is a matrix of rank $m$.
-We further assume that $\cF$ is nonempty and bounded.
+where $F\in \R^{k\times m}$ and $w\in \R^m$.
+We further assume that $\cF$ has nonempty interior and is bounded.
 Note that problem~\eqref{prob:original_max_qp0} is equivalent to minimizing a concave quadratic function over a polyhedral set.
 For this reason, we shall refer to problem~\eqref{prob:original_max_qp0} as a concave quadratic program (QP).

 Concave QP has important applications in many areas, including engineering \cite{guisewite1990minimum,momoh1995economic}, industry \cite{baesens2003benchmarking,burkard1998quadratic} and medical diagnosis \cite{fung2003disputed,mangasarian1995breast}.
 More recently, concave QP finds new applications in computational biology~\cite{JIAO2021559,zhao2020new}.
 The biology problem concerned is the detection of undiscovered protein/genome sequence and a key step in the approach proposed in~\cite{JIAO2021559,zhao2020new} consists in solving the following problem: